Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 15.2 A full Equality Impact Assessment (EIA) was conducted for this policy in accordance with our Public Sector Equality Duty (PSED) when carrying out our duties (S149 of Equality Act 2010), and mitigations put into place where potential negative impacts to individuals with protected characteristic were identified.

-16. Data protection
+16. Data privacy and confidentiality

 16.1 During the application process, data may be shared between parties to facilitate the progression of shared ownership applications, and sales and / or resales.
 In all cases where data is shared with other parties, the Council will ensure it safeguards and protects personal data in accordance with our Privacy Statement and Policy.